NeuroRelational Summit 2026

 KEYNOTE: Love That Rewires: The Apostle Paul’s Relational Blueprint for Lasting Change

-Gregg Makin has a PhD in Organizational Leadership, is a NeuroChange Certified Specialist, and a Professionally Certified Coach.
+Gregg Makin Gregg Makin, Ph.D, is in Organizational Leadership, a NeuroRelational Certified Specialist, and a Professionally Certified Coach (PCC).
 Gregg brings decades of transformative coaching and relational neuroscience experience, having trained hundreds of coaches globally.

 We live in a world of “go it alone” strength – yet many of us quietly pay for it with isolation, stuck patterns, and a nervous system that never fully exhales.
 We will explore how the deepest kind of change doesn’t come from more insight, casual connections, or willpower, but from real relationships that carry love all the way into the places we keep hidden.
 Through Paul the Apostle and his “band of brothers,” we’ll trace a simple, unforgettable pathway: Acknowledge, Ask, and Accept.